Portbahn Islay

 Starting at Bruichladdich

-Tour Bruichladdich first — it's our nearest distillery, an easy 5-minute walk along the coastal path and it really is genuinely unique.
+Tour Bruichladdich first — it's our nearest distillery, an easy 5-minute walk along the coastal path, and it's unique.

 Self-styled Progressive Hebridean Distillers, Bruichladdich are one of the most creative whisky distillers in Scotland, driving the importance of terroir and provenance throughout all their single malts.
 They release very limited editions of single farm, single vintage and single barley varieties each year in their Islay Barley and Bere Barley ranges.
 They're also quite special in that their malts range from the unpeated Laddie Classic, through the more traditionally Islay heavily-peated Port Charlotte, to the world's peatiest whisky, the highly exclusive Octomore range.